cyan-2048/Nihonoari-KaiOS/README.md

 - No ads (unless i wanna upload this to the KaiStore)
 - made using my ~~horrible~~ beginner JS skills.
-- WIP -> the training part, i haven't done it yet im a lazy ass... if you want to help me PRs are very much appreciated...
+- WIP -> ~~the training part, i haven't done it yet im a lazy ass... if you want to help me PRs are very much appreciated~~ es done... more cosmetic changes will come doe

 ## Built With
 - [JavaScript SpatialNavigation](https://github.com/luke-chang/js-spatial-navigation) - I'm using Luke Chang's coz naviboard won't work... and i'm not smart enough to make my own... (it's under MPL-2.0 btw)